mdefrance/AutoCarver/README.md

 - `max_n_mod`, maximum number of modalities for the carved features (excluding `numpy.nan`).
 All possible combinations of less than `max_n_mod` groups of modalities will be tested.
 Should be set from 4 (faster) to 6 (preciser).

+At this step, all `numpy.nan` are grouped to the best non-NaN value (after they were grouped).
+Use `keep_nans=True` if you want `numpy.nan` to remain as a specific modality.

 ```python
 from AutoCarver import AutoCarver